gmccreight/facture/Readme.rst

 How is this different from factories and fixtures?
 --------------------------------------------------

-Originally this tool was created for generating the test data for a database that had very high overhead per-insert, so using traditional data factories and individual transactions with rollback would not work; batching the inserts was necessary.
+Originally this tool was created to generate the test data for a database that had very high overhead per-insert.
+Using traditional data factories and individual transactions with rollback would not work; batching the inserts was necessary.